Benoît Laliberté

-Benoît Laliberté (born July 18, 1972) is a Canadian entrepreneur and inventor and is currently a Senior Member of Investel Capital Corporation.
-He is the founder of JITEC, Vectoria Inc., TeliPhone Corp., and the New York Telecom Exchange Inc. Earlier in his career, Laliberté gained some notoriety in Quebec with JITEC, a public company which at its peak in 2000 had an estimated value of $CDN575 million.
-More recently, he invented several technologies in telecommunications, social media, and information technology (IT).
+Benoît Laliberté (born July 18, 1972) is a Canadian entrepreneur, inventor and is currently the CEO of Investel Capital Corporation and United American Corp.
+He is the founder of JITEC, Vectoria Inc., TeliPhone Corp., the New York Telecom Exchange Inc and Teliphone Navigata-Westel.
+Laliberté’s personal net worth was estimated at more than C$345 million.
+In 2016, Laliberté’s iFramed patent portfolio was appraised at approximately US$1 billion by TechInsights, a Silicon Valley patent analysis firm.